sk31337/open-component-model/docs/community/SIGs/SIG-Handbook.md

 ### 2.3 SIG Creation & Charter Requirements

-To create a SIG, draft a charter outlining:
+To create a SIG, draft a charter as a standalone markdown document outlining:

 - Scope and mission of the SIG
 - Responsibilities and deliverables